Invention of the integrated circuit: Idea of integration

 Early developments of the integrated circuit go back to 1949, when the German engineer Werner Jacobi (Siemens AG) filed a patent for an integrated-circuit-like semiconductor amplifying device showing five transistors on a common substrate in a 3-stage amplifier arrangement with two transistors working "upside-down" as impedance converter.
 Jacobi disclosed small and cheap hearing aids as typical industrial applications of his patent.
 An immediate commercial use of his patent has not been reported.

 On May 7, 1952, the British radio engineer Geoffrey Dummer formulated the idea of integration in a public speech in Washington:

 With the advent of the transistor and the work in semiconductors generally, it seems now to be possible to envisage electronic equipment in a solid block with no connecting wires.
 The block may consist of layers of insulating, conducting, rectifying and amplifying materials, the electrical functions being connected by cutting out areas of the various layers.

 Johnson's integrated generator (1953; variants with lumped and distributed capacitances).
 Inductances L, load resistor Rk and sources Бк и Бб are external.
 Uвых - U output.

 Dummer later became famous as "the prophet of integrated circuits", but not as their inventor.
 In 1956 he produced an IC prototype by growth from the melt, but his work was deemed impractical by the UK Ministry of Defence, because of the high cost and inferior parameters of the IC compared to discrete devices.

 In May 1952, Sidney Darlington filed a patent application in the United States for a structure with two or three transistors integrated onto a single chip in various configurations; in October 1952, Bernard Oliver filed a patent application for a method of manufacturing three electrically connected planar transistors on one semiconductor crystal.

 On May 21, 1953, Harwick Johnson filed a patent application for a method of forming various electronic components – transistors, resistors, lumped and distributed capacitances – on a single chip.
 Johnson described three ways of producing an integrated one-transistor oscillator.
 All of them used a narrow strip of a semiconductor with a bipolar transistor on one end and differed in the methods of producing the transistor.
 The strip acted as a series of resistors; the lumped capacitors were formed by fusion whereas inverse-biased p-n junctions acted as distributed capacitors.
 Johnson did not offer a technological procedure, and it is not known whether he produced an actual device.
 In 1959, a variant of his proposal was implemented and patented by Jack Kilby.

-In 1957, Yasuo Tarui, at MITI's Electrotechnical Laboratory near Tokyo, fabricated a "quadrapole" transistor, a form of unipolar (field-effect transistor) and a bipolar junction transistor on the same chip.
+In 1957, Yasuo Tarui, at MITI's Electrotechnical Laboratory near Tokyo, fabricated a "quadrupole" transistor, a form of unipolar (field-effect transistor) and a bipolar junction transistor on the same chip.
 These early devices featured designs where several transistors could share a common active area, but there was no electrical isolation to separate them from each other.